-provision of additional business land focused primarily on the rural service centres with a particular focus on Eynsham to help meet future requirements and capitalise on the proximity of this sub-area to Oxford and the Oxfordshire 'knowledge spine'.
+- provision of additional business land focused primarily on the rural service centres with a particular focus on Eynsham to help meet future requirements and capitalise on the proximity of this sub-area to Oxford and the Oxfordshire 'knowledge spine'.
+This will include the provision of a new campus-style science park of around 40 ha to be delivered as an integral part of the Oxfordshire Cotswolds Garden Village.

-support for rural employment opportunities including sustainable tourism and rural diversification.
+- support for rural employment opportunities including sustainable tourism and rural diversification.

-seeking to alleviate traffic congestion issues on the A40 including through the provision of a new park and ride site at Eynsham and associated bus priority measures along the A40 as part of the Oxford Science Transit project.
+- seeking to alleviate traffic congestion issues on the A40 including through the provision of a new park and ride site at Eynsham and associated bus priority measures along the A40 as part of the Oxford Science Transit project.

-enhancing public transport and pedestrian and cycle routes and infrastructure together with managing car parking to reduce car use for short journeys.
+- enhancing public transport and pedestrian and cycle routes and infrastructure together with managing car parking to reduce car use for short journeys.
+This will include a particular focus on facilitating the delivery of improvements to Hanborough Station and appropriate vehicular, pedestrian and cycle connections to the station including from the Garden Village.

-ensuring that new development makes appropriate and timely provision for necessary supporting infrastructure, including education, leisure, green infrastructure and other community facilities.
+- ensuring that new development makes appropriate and timely provision for essential supporting infrastructure, including new transport, education, leisure, health, green infrastructure and other community facilities in accordance with the IDP.